Derpumu/Pacifist/.test/scenarios.md

 - load test game and start new game does not crash
 - flammables is prerequisite to rocket-fuel
 - light and heavy armor removed
-- changed text when mining alien flowers (random, reload and try again if it does not appear)
+- changed text when mining alien flowers
+  (random, reload and try again if it does not appear)
 - debug-log for removed worms, biters after mining alien flowers (random, reload and try again if it does not appear)
-- debug-log for removed worms, biters after scanning alien flowers and structures (random, reload and try again if it does not appear)
+- debug-log for removed worms, biters after scanning alien entities (random, reload and try again if it does not appear)

 ## FreightForwarding